junxit/us-congress-bills-115/metadata.md

 - 2018-04-27 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 4.
 - 2018-04-27 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-04-27 — The previous question was ordered pursuant to the rule.
+- 2018-05-07 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2018-05-08 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 401.